ssk-d/fireflutter/README.md

 # Location

 Location is one of the necessary functionality on all apps.
+Do the [location setup](#location-setup) first.

 Some of use case might be